-As of Rock v13.4 each achievement type can have a color assigned to it.
+Each achievement type can have a color assigned to it.
 Currently this setting has no functionality in Rock and would only be used for custom purposes.

-Achievement Event
+9 Achievement Event

 Achievements can be earned in several different ways.
 Here you'll select what kind of event this achievement type will use.
 This can't be changed after it's saved.